fantasyland/static-land/docs/spec.md

 All methods' implementations should only use type information about arguments that is known from the method's type signature.
 It's not allowed to inspect arguments or values that they produce to get more information about their types.
-In other words they should be [parametrically polymorphic](https://en.wikipedia.org/wiki/Parametric_polymorphism).
+In other words methods should be [parametrically polymorphic](https://en.wikipedia.org/wiki/Parametric_polymorphism).

 For example let's take a look at Functor's `map` signature: